 Search engines can only crawl text, they can’t watch your video.
 Be sure that your video transcript is full of relevant keywords that tell what your video is about so that Google can crawl your content and rank you properly.

 Google prioritizes video in the search results.
 That is why you often see videos first when conducting a google search.
 Most popular paid hosting solutions allow you to define where your content can be embedded.
 You will also need to ensure that your video player will not display an “embed” button as an overlay or box beneath the video.
 You want to make sure the video that you created is being watched on your domain so that you get the credit for it!

 Those are just a few ways that you can make sure that your video is ready for YouTube’s search engine optimization process.
+YouTube SEO takes time to perfect but the results are worth the effort.
 Check out this blog for more tips on how you can use video for your B2B content promotion